Easy and delicious keto cranberry sauce is sweetened with a sugar-free granulated sweetener or with stevia.

 Vanilla extract: Try to use the real thing – pure vanilla extract – and not the artificially flavored stuff.

 Fresh cranberries: I use a 10-oz package.
 You can use 12 oz if you’d like and maybe add a bit more water – 1 or 2 tablespoons.

 How to make keto cranberry sauce

 It’s so easy!
 There’s really no reason to use canned sauce.
 The recipe card below provides the full instructions.
 Here are the basic steps:

-- Add the water, sweetener and vanilla in a medium saucepan.
-Bring to a boil.
+Your first step is to add the water, sweetener and vanilla in a medium saucepan.
+Then bring the mixture to a boil.

-- Add the cranberries.
-Bring back to a boil, then lower the heat and simmer until the cranberries are soft, about 15 minutes.
+The next step is to add the cranberries.
+Bring the mixture back to a boil, then lower the heat and simmer until the cranberries are soft, about 15 minutes.

 I like it at room temperature.
 Cooling it, even just slightly, allows it to thicken, so its texture improves as it cools.

 There’s one exception though.
 Although I do serve this sauce on Thanksgiving, as tradition dictates, personally I’m not a fan of eating it with turkey.